auth0/webtask-workshop/modules/storage.md

 # Storage

 Sometimes webtasks need to persist state.
-Auth0 Webtasks includes a built in [storage API](https://webtask.io/docs/storage) that you can use within your tasks.
+Auth0 Webtasks include a built in [storage API](https://webtask.io/docs/storage) that you can use within your tasks.
 You can persist and retreive a single JSON object in the store that is <= 500KB in size.
 Storage also supports concurrency, to prevent loss of data.
 Its use is primarly to maintain lightweight and transient state.
 To access storage you use the `storage` object on `context`.

 For the slack example, you can imagine using storage to keep a counter of issues created for each repo.
 This is a good fit as the number of repos should be relatively small.